-Reducing impacts - management and treatment
+${\it Reducing\ impacts-management\ and\ treatment}$

-Impacts on stream ecosystems from epithermal gold mining can be mitigated through management, particularly of mine waste (mine water, waste rocks, processing residues, soils and soil amendments); prevention of sulphide oxidation; minimisation of water movement mobilising any oxidation products; water treatment techniques; or a combination of these.
-In general, best management practices to prevent or reduce the formation of contaminated mine drainages and high total suspended solids (TSS) will be more cost-effective than ongoing treatment of mine-affected drainages.
-The most common practices to reduce the formation of AMD or high TSS runoff are to separate 'clean' and potentially contaminated runoff (using diversions); minimise the area that is bare, or 'open', and therefore vulnerable to generating sediment; and minimise contact of water (and air) with materials that may generate contaminants.
+Impacts on stream ecosystems from mesothemal gold mining can be mitigated through the management of mining operations, particularly management of mine waste (tailings, mine water, waste rocks and soils) through water treatment techniques, or a combination of both.
+In general, best management practices to prevent or reduce the formation of contaminated mine drainages and high total suspended solids (TSS) will be more cost-effective than ongoing treatment of mine-impacted drainages.
+The most common practices to reduce formation of high TSS runoff are to separate 'clean' and potentially contaminated runoff (using diversions); minimise the area that is bare, or 'open', and therefore vulnerable to generating sediment; and minimise contact of water (and air) with materials that may generate contaminants.
 However, in many situations mine waste management will be insufficient to mitigate the impacts of such drainage on receiving systems, and additional treatment may be required.